 Obesity and hypertension, both global epidemics, are independently responsible for a wide array of health complications.

-You should read
+You should read:

 Being overweight and obese makes you three times more prone to suffer from high blood pressure.
-Studies have indicated that even otherwise, obese people have a higher blood pressure than people with a healthy weight.
+Studies have indicated that even otherwise, obese people have higher blood pressure than people with a healthy weight.

-Risk of hypertension in obesity is high and this relationship between obesity and blood pressure is now attributed to a relatively unknown cause: the increased secretion of insulin, whose levels are high in an obese person.
+The risk of hypertension in obesity is high and this relationship between obesity and blood pressure is now attributed to a relatively unknown cause: the increased secretion of insulin, whose levels are high in an obese person.

 How does obesity cause hypertension?